-- Gaining an understanding of the processes used to record investment transactions and the revaluation of the investment portfolio - Receiving confirmation directly, from the entities responsible for the custody and pricing of the Plan's investments, of the number of securities held by the Plan and the relevant exit prices at balance date respectively. - Obtaining and reviewing the Independent Assurance Reports on Controls relevant to custody and pricing.
+- Gaining an understanding of the processes used to record investment transactions and the revaluation of the investment portfolio. - Obtaining and reviewing the Independent Assurance Reports on Controls relevant to custody and pricing entities.
 We have considered the implications of any control deficiencies for our audit.
-We relied on these controls over the recognition and valuation of the investment balances. - Verifying a sample of investment exit prices at balance date to independent pricing sources. - ► Assessing whether the disclosures in the financial statements appropriately reflect the requirements of NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans, NZ IFRS 7 Financial Instruments: Disclosures and NZ IFRS 13 Fair Value Measurement and the COVID-19 related impact on the Plan.
+We relied on these controls over the recognition and valuation of the investment balances as well as monitoring controls used by the Plan. - Receiving confirmation directly, from the entities responsible for the custody and pricing of the Plan's investments, of the number of securities held by the Plan and their exit prices at balance date. - Verifying a sample of exit prices at balance date to independent pricing sources. - Assessing whether the disclosures in the financial statements appropriately reflect the requirements of NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans, NZ IFRS 7 Financial Instruments: Disclosures and NZ IFRS 13 Fair Value Measurement.